 Once that decision was made, I went a step further.
 I had a small brown paperback Webster’s Dictionary that I kept beside my bed as I read, in case I came across any words that I didn’t know.
 I remember how satisfied I was each time I reread a sentence with a word I now understood, and grasped the meaning of the sentence with new insight.
 I just loved words, and the patterns they made to create meaning intrigued me.
 Is it any surprise that I later became an English teacher, and then a journalist?
-Thank you, parents.
-Thank you, librarians!

 It’s also no surprise, in retrospect, that I love cookbooks, too, considering they are a blend of two things I love to do most: cook and read.
-This was driven home to me one weekend, in a split second, when my sister, Sherrin, and I were in a large antique mall.
+This was driven home to me this weekend, in a split second, when my sister, Sherrin, and I were in a large antique mall.
 We walked along each aisle, stopping frequently to take a closer look at some interesting piece of art or furniture, talking about everything in the world as we went along.
 As we were on the last aisle, we walked past one small booth which contained something tomato-red in color that caught my eye as I passed; something familiar which made me stop in my tracks, and take a step backward to look more closely.

 It was a cookbook.